Frequently Asked Questions

 No. Erie Shores HealthCare in Leamington is an integral part of hospital services in the region.
 The current plan assumes all current services continue in Leamington.
 The CEO from Erie Shores Healthcare has been part of the planning process with representation on the Steering Committee for the new Windsor-Essex Hospitals System.

-Plans for the New Windsor/Essex Acute Care Hospital include 100% of all inpatient rooms with the capacity to be used as private rooms.
+Plans for the New Windsor/Essex Acute Care Hospital include 100% of all inpatient rooms with the capacity to be used as single-patient rooms.
 Those who do not have coverage for a private room will receive a free room upgrade if there are no semi-private or ward rooms available.

 A 60-acre property at the corner of County Rd.
 42 and the 9th Concession.